bradmartin/nativescript-snackbar/README.md

 exports.simpleSnack = function(args) {
-   //Call the simple() method on the nativescript-snackbar module snackbar.simple("I Love NativeScript!");
+   //Call the simple() method on the nativescript-snackbar module snackbar.simple("I Love NativeScript!").then(function(result) {
+        console.log(result);
+    });
 };

 exports.actionSnack = function(args) {
     var options = {
-        snackText: "Emails Deleted.", // The snackText here is the main text to display with the snackbar.
+        // The snackText here is the main text to display with the snackbar.
+(REQUIRED)
+        snackText: "Emails Deleted.",
+        // Time in ms before it hides/animates out of view (OPTIONAL).
+        hideDelay: 3000,
-        actionText: "UNDO", // The actionText will appear on the right side and is interactive if the user taps it before the snackbar hides
+        // The actionText will appear on the right side and is interactive if the user taps it before the snackbar hides (REQUIRED, if null defaults to .SIMPLE snackbar)
-        hideDelay: 3000, // The android snackbar has a default of 3000ms before it hides.
+        actionText: "UNDO",
+        actionTextColor: "#FF4081", // ANDROID ONLY (OPTIONAL)

-        // Action text click function
+        // Action text click function (REQUIRED)
         actionClickFunction: function () {
+            viewModel.message = "DO NOT DELETE";
+        },
+        // Dismissal Callback (OPTIONAL) - use this to follow through with the intent that showed the snackbar.
+        // Think in terms of deleting something, the snackbar gives the user a few seconds to think about
+        // the action and time to prevent it if needed.
+So if they do not interact with the snackbar
+        // this function will be triggered
+        dismissalCallback: function() {
-            viewModel.message = "ACTION!";
+            viewModel.message = "DELETE ITEMS";
         }
     };

-   // Call the .action() method on the nativescript-snackbar module snackbar.action(options);
+   // Call the .action() method on the nativescript-snackbar module snackbar.action(options).then(function(result) {
+        console.log(result);
+    });
 };

 exports.dismissSnack = function(args) {